Lee Seung-hoon (speed skater): Career

 One of Lee's first major international competitions was at the 2009 Winter Universiade in Harbin, China.
 Lee captured three gold medals in short track speed skating in the 1000, 1500 and 3000 metre events, a feat only bettered by countryman Sung Si-Bak during the 2007 Winter Universiade in Turin, Italy, winning every distance, the 500, 1000, 1500, 3000 and 5000 m relay.
 Despite his successes, Lee shocked many observers by failing to earn a spot on South Korea's national short track team in April 2009.
 Later that year, in September, Lee switched from short track to long track speed skating.

 On 4 January 2010, in an interview with Arirang, Lee was quoted during an interview as saying: "I would like to tear down the barriers and show the world that Asians can excel in the speed skating program, too, not just in the short track program."
 Most commentators pointed out that at the time no Asian had ever won a medal in long-distance speed skating categories at the Olympics.
 Relatively obscure in his new field, Lee surprised everyone by finishing the men's 5000 meters in a time of 6 minutes, 16.95 seconds at the 2010 Winter Olympics, placing second only behind Sven Kramer of the Netherlands who clocked in at 6 minutes, 14.60 seconds.
 He then went on to win the gold medal in the 10000 meter final after Kramer was disqualified for finishing in the wrong lane.
 Lee stated afterward: "My coaches told me at first that Kramer had made a mistake, and I saw it on the replay they were showing on the big screen.
 I want to compete with Kramer again."

 In 2021, Lee signed a contract with IHQ.

+In October 2025, after not having qualified for the 2026 Winter Olympics, Lee retired from international competitions.